 - Some operation elements are called parameters in the model document [ipp-mod].
 They MUST be encoded in a special position and they MUST NOT appear as an operation attributes.
-These parameters are: - "version-number": The parameter named "version-number" in the IPP model document MUST become the "version-number" field in the operation layer request or response. - "operation-id": The parameter named "operation-id" in the IPP model document MUST become the "operation-id" field in the operation layer request. - "status-code": The parameter named "status-code" in the IPP model document MUST become the "status-code" field in the operation layer response. - "request-id": The parameter named "request-id" in the IPP model document MUST become the "request-id" field in the operation layer request or response. - All Printer and Job objects are identified by a Uniform Resource Identifier (URI) [rfc2396] so that they can be persistently and unambiguously referenced.
-The notion of a URI is a useful concept, however, until the notion of URI is more stable (i.e., defined more completely and deployed more widely), it is expected that the URIs used for IPP objects will actually be URLs [rfc1738] [rfc1808].
-Since every URL is a specialized form of a URI, even though the more generic term URI is used throughout the rest of this document, its usage is intended to cover the more specific notion of URL as well. - Some operation elements are encoded twice, once as the request-URI on the HTTP Request-Line and a second time as a REQUIRED operation attribute in the application/ipp entity.
-These attributes are the target URI for the operation: - □ "printer-uri": When the target is a printer and the transport is HTTP or HTTPS (for SSL3 [ssl]), the targetoperation and are called printer-uridefined in each operation in the IPP model document MUST be an operation attribute called "printer-uri" and it MUST also be specified outside of the operation layer as the request-URI on the Request-Line at the HTTP level. - □ "job-uri": When the target is a job and the transport is HTTP or HTTPS (for SSL3), the target job-uri of each operation in the IPP model document MUST be an operation attribute called "job-uri" and it MUST also be specified outside of the operation layer as the request-URI on the Request-Line at the HTTP level. - ⇒and job-uri.
-Note: The target URI is included twice in an operation referencing the same IPP object, but the two URIs NEED NOT be literally identical.
+These parameters are: - "version-number": The parameter named "version-number" in the IPP model document MUST become the "version-number" field in the operation layer request or response. - "operation-id": The parameter named "operation-id" in the IPP model document MUST become the "operation-id" field in the operation layer request. - "status-code": The parameter named "status-code" in the IPP model document MUST become the "status-code" field in the operation layer response. - "request-id": The parameter named "request-id" in the IPP model document MUST become the "request-id" field in the operation layer request or response. - All Printer and Job objects are identified by a Uniform Resource Identifier (URI) [rfc2396] so that they can be persistently and - unambiguously referenced.
+The notion of a URI is a useful concept, however, until the notion of URI is more stable (i.e., - defined more completely and deployed more widely), it is expected that the URIs used for IPP objects will actually be URLs - 353 [rfc1738] [rfc1808].
+Since every URL is a specialized form of a URI, even though the more generic term URI is used - throughout the rest of this document, its usage is intended to cover the more specific notion of URL as well. - Some operation elements are encoded twice, once as the request-URI on the HTTP Request-Line and a second time as a - 356 REQUIRED operation attribute in the application/ipp entity.
+These attributes are the target URI for the operation and are called - 357 printer-uri and job-uri.
+Note: The target URI is included twice in an operation referencing the same IPP object, but the two URIs - NEED NOT be literally identical.
 One can be a relative URI and the other can be an absolute URI.
-HTTP/1.1 allows clients to generate and send a relative URI rather than an absolute URI.
-A relative URI identifies a resource with the scope of the HTTP server, but does not include scheme, host or port.
-The following statements characterize how URLs should be used in the mapping of IPP onto HTTP/1.1: - 1.
+HTTP/1.1 allows clients to - 359 generate and send a relative URI rather than an absolute URI.
+A relative URI identifies a resource with the scope of the HTTP - server, but does not include scheme, host or port.
+The following statements characterize how URLs should be used in the - mapping of IPP onto HTTP/1.1: - 1.
 Although potentially redundant, a client MUST supply the target of the operation both as an operation attribute and as a URI at the HTTP layer.
 The rationale for this decision is to maintain a consistent set of rules for mapping application/ipp to possibly many communication layers, even where URLs are not used as the addressing mechanism in the transport layer. - 2.
-Even though these two URLs might not be literally identical (one being relative and the other being absolute), they MUST both reference the same IPP object.

-- 3. The URI in the HTTP layer is either relative or absolute and is used by the HTTP server to route the HTTP request to the correct resource relative to that HTTP server.
-The HTTP server need not be aware of the URI within the operation 379 380 - 4.
+Even though these two URLs might not be literally identical (one being relative and the other being absolute), they MUST both reference the same IPP object. - 3.
+The URI in the HTTP layer is either relative or absolute and is used by the HTTP server to route the HTTP request to the correct resource relative to that HTTP server.
+The HTTP server need not be aware of the URI within the operation request. - 4.
 Once the HTTP server resource begins to process the HTTP request, it might get the reference to the appropriate IPP Printer object from either the HTTP URI (using to the context of the HTTP server for relative URLs) or from the URI within the operation request; the choice is up to the implementation. - 5.
 HTTP URIs can be relative or absolute, but the target URI in the operation MUST be an absolute URI.